Patient Case Study: From Exhausting Doctor Road Show to a Healing Partnership

 It happened to her too.
 She has suffered for years after her hysterectomy with leaking, scar pain, and pelvic organ prolapse.
 Sofia had been on her own Doctor Roadshow and recommended Valeria see Isa Herrera for pelvic floor PT.
 Isa helped Sofia understand how to care for her scared anatomy.

 Valeria went to see Isa Herrera in person and discovered she was doing Kegels incorrectly and that her core was weak.
 Isa told her she also had a Diastasis Recti ( a separation of the abdominal) and quickly helped Valeria understand what exercises to heal the separation.
 Within weeks of at-home core exercises, Valeria’s tummy was flat.
 Valeria had no idea how everything in her body was connected.
 She was shocked to know that the food she was eating was also connected to her pelvic and bladder issues.
-She was even more shocked to discover that she could own the healing journey and stop outsourcing her care to doctor’s and Pt’s
+She was even more shocked to discover that she could own the healing journey and stop outsourcing her care to doctors and Physical Therapists.

 Valeria was shocked to discover that her experience is common and that the average woman with pelvic issues can see up to 7 doctors before she gets a diagnosis.